jupyterhub/jupyterhub/docs/source/contributing/community.md

 ## Discourse (recommended)

 We use [Discourse](https://discourse.jupyter.org) for online discussions and support questions.
-You can ask questions here if you are a first-time contributor to the jupyterhub project.
+You can ask questions here if you are a first-time contributor to the JupyterHub project.
 Everyone in the Jupyter community is welcome to bring ideas and questions there.

 We recommend that you first use our Discourse as all past and current discussions on it are archived and searchable.
 Thus, all discussions remain useful and accessible to the whole community.